 Considerable care should be taken in making comparisons between Centres and surgeons on the basis of the figures reported here because outcomes may vary due to random variation and patient characteristics that were not accounted for in the risk adjustment model.

 The total number of cases in a trust may not be equal to the total of the cases performed by all the surgeons working in the trust.
-This is because in the case of dual surgery, a patient is counted twice, as the outcome is allocated to both the surgeons.
-The surgeon has been affiliated to the trust where he/she operated on the patient with the most recent diagnosis.
+This is because in the case of dual surgery, a patient is counted twice, as the operation is allocated to both the surgeons.
+The surgeon has been affiliated to the NHS trust where he/she operated on the patient with the most recent diagnosis.

 We recommend that patients discuss the likely outcomes of their treatment with their surgeon before an operation, so that they can understand the expected outcomes given their own circumstances.
 Please note that all surgeons consented to have their data published, but we do not publish information on retired surgeons as it will not have any value for patients.
-The data on retired surgeons can be obtained by contacting email@example.com

 Every effort has been made to ensure the accuracy of the information in this section.
 AUGIS does not accept any liability arising from errors or omissions, or the use of, or reliance on, the information contained in this website and reserve the right to change the information and descriptions when required.